New South Wales Tulloch double deck carriage stock: Trailer carriages

-Originally painted Tuscan red, from 1973 the trailer carriages were repainted in the Public Transport Commission blue and white livery before the livery was changed to Indian red in 1976.
-Cars T4812, T4816, T4830, and T4807 were painted in the "Sesqui Train" livery and T4810, T4828, T4825, and T4820 were repainted in the "Zoo Train Mk2" livery in 1992 to advertise Taronga Zoo.
+Originally painted Tuscan red, from 1973 they were repainted in the Public Transport Commission blue and white livery, although this livery was applied differently on some carriages with the Riviera white stripe being painted on higher up on some carriages than others before the livery was changed to Indian red in 1976, but not all cars were repainted.

+In 1992, T4812, T4816, T4830, and T4807 on set W1 were painted in the "Sesqui Train" livery in celebration of 150 years of the city of Sydney, and T4810, T4828, T4825, and T4820 on W2 were repainted in the "Zoo Train Mk2" livery in 1992 to advertise Taronga Zoo.
 In order to create a consistency with the stainless steel carriages they operated with, T4852 and T4867 were repainted in an experimental silver livery.

-After a three-year lapse, T4872 was repainted flake grey and this was gradually rolled out to those carriages in S sets with the last completed in June 1993.
-The interiors were painted in two-tone green.
+After a three-year lapse, T4872 was repainted flake grey, a livery that was gradually rolled out to the remaining Tulloch carriages in S sets with the last completed in June 1993.
+The interiors were painted in two-tone green, but some cars in S sets had their lower decks painted in flake grey and some in black.
+Some were refurbished in accordance with the CityDecker program being given white walls, blue seats and yellow passenger doors like the other S set cars.

-Those operating in single deck sets were withdrawn in the early 1990s, while those in S sets remained in service until the end of March 2004.
-They were the oldest serving cars at the time of their retirement and when these last trailer cars were finally removed from service, some S set power cars were converted into trailer cars to fill the imbalance of power to trailer cars in the S set fleet.
-The vast majority of these carriages would be broken up for scrap in the years following.
+Those operating in single deck sets were withdrawn by November 1993, while those in S sets remained in service until the end of March 2004, being replaced by the "Millennium" M sets built by Downer Rail in the late 1990s and early 2000s.
+As these last trailer cars were retired, 23 S set power cars were converted into trailers to fill the imbalance of power to trailer cars in the fleet.
+In October 2005, the remaining S set Tulloch cars were stored at Eveleigh, Rozelle and Maintrain at Auburn awaiting disposal, however this was delayed by concerns over asbestos.
+Eventually, the majority were moved to Maintrain with all scrapped by December 2005.